Cowboy Campfire Steak and Potato Skewers

 Ingredients

-12 oz sirloin steak, cut into 1ยฝ-inch cubes
+- 12 oz sirloin steak, cut into 1ยฝ-inch cubes

-10โ12 baby potatoes
+- 10โ12 baby potatoes

-3 strips thick-cut bacon
+- 3 strips thick-cut bacon

-1 red bell pepper, cut into 1ยฝ-inch pieces
+- 1 red bell pepper, cut into 1ยฝ-inch pieces

-ยฝ red onion, separated into petals
+- ยฝ red onion, cut into petals

-2 Tbsp olive oil
+- 2 Tbsp olive oil

-1ยฝ Tbsp Spiceology Cowboy Campfire
+- 1ยฝ Tbsp Spiceology Cowboy Campfire Seasoning

-ยฝ tsp kosher salt (optional)
+- ยฝ tsp kosher salt, optional

-ยผ tsp black pepper
+- ยผ tsp black pepper

-ยผ cup shredded cheddar cheese
+- ยผ cup shredded cheddar cheese

 -